tricinel/frontwerk.org/src/content/docs/quick-start.md

   "scripts": {
     "lint:js": "frontwerk lint",
     "lint:css": "frontwerk stylelint",
+    "format": "frontwerk format",
     "test": "frontwerk test --no-watch",
     "test:watch": "frontwerk test",
-    "build": "frontwerk build",
+    "build": "frontwerk build"
-    "format": "frontwerk format"
   }
 }
 ```

 #### Overriding the configuration

-Although it works out of the box, Frontwerk allows you to specify your own config for the various scripts, either by extending the config provided or just by using your own, depending on the script.
-Frontwerk respects the convention used by each of its underlying tools (eslint, stylelint, flow, etc.).
+Although it works out of the box, Frontwerk allows you to specify your own configuration for the various scripts, either by extending the config files provided or just by using your own, depending on the script.
+Frontwerk respects the convention used by each of its underlying tools (eslint, stylelint, prettier, etc.).
 Basically, if it's possible with that tool, it's possible with frontwerk.

 You can find more extensive documentation about each tool in this guide.

-[Guides: Linting Javascript][guides-linting]
+[Next up: Linting Javascript][linting-javascript]

 [npm]: https://www.npmjs.com/
 [yarn]: https://yarnpkg.com/